ansys/pyscadeone/doc/source/examples/generated_code/index.rst

 Get generated code from model operators
 ---------------------------------------

-The *ModelOperator* object gives access to the different associated generated functions (eg cycle function, init function)
+The *ModelOperator* object gives access to the different associated generated functions (for example the cycle function or the init function)

 For example, to get the cycle function of the root operator: